anubha820/Safest-Route-Prediction/README.md

 Finally run plot_route.html and enter the coordinates of origin and destination, the "safest route" will be plot along with walking directions.

-Run check.py , enter the origin and destination there, the waypoints will be written in result.txt These coordinates will be run by the javascript.